-The Department of History at the University of California Irvine emphasizes graduate training in regional areas, world and transnational history, and thematic specialties such as critical theory; gender and sexuality; empire and colonialism; global migration, slavery, and diaspora; environment, science and medicine; and religion.
+The Department of History at the University of California Irvine emphasizes graduate training in regional areas, world and transnational history, and thematic specialties such as critical theory; gender and sexuality; empire and colonialism; global migration, slavery, and diaspora; environment, science, and medicine; religion, radicalism and political violence.
 Whatever the student's chosen emphasis, the History Graduate Program encourages students to think across national and regional borders and to have a solid understanding of how the discipline of History contributes to debates about global and local transformation.